 I did not do anything with pictures from the first three songs for many years afterward ... until about three years ago, when I decided to create a gallery of my shots from her show at my SmugMug online site.
 On the presumption that Block’s objection was based on concern that people outside her control would profit from her shows without her approval or authorization, I do not allow the purchase of any images in the gallery from her show.

 Today is the first time I have presented any of the Block images in a blog post.
-Images in my blog post are always of low-resolution quality, making it difficult for anyone who makes copies of these low-rez photos without my permission to make prints of those copies without experiencing resultant pixelization issues.
+The resolution of images in all my blog posts are always of considerably lower quality than the originals, making it difficult for anyone who makes copies of these low-rez photos without my permission to make prints of those copies without experiencing resultant pixelization issues.

 And for the record, only one future artist objected to photographs.
 I’ll identify that person later.